greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/account-escalation-process_1_1.md

 ---
-title: "Account Escalation Process"
+title: Account Escalation Process
-description: "The Account Escalation Process Working Group aims to improve the cross-functional collaboration when a customer is in an escalated state."
+description: The Account Escalation Process Working Group aims to improve the cross-functional collaboration when a customer is in an escalated state.
 status: active
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/account-escalation-process_1_1/
+linkTitle: Account Escalation Process
+type: docs
 ---

 ## Attributes